davidkimai/Langtons-Emergence/collaboration/PROCESS.md

-# 🌀 Process Residue: Tracing Our Research Emergence
+#  Process Residue: Tracing Our Research Emergence
+> Glyphs Surfaced: 🌀🜏
 ## The joy of watching emergent complexities arise in your own life...

 I'm sitting here at 1:43 AM, my screen the only light in my apartment, and I can't help but smile.
 The realization hit me like a wave: I've been so focused on studying emergence in computational systems that I nearly missed the beautiful recursive patterns emerging in my own research process.